r7perezyera/Cisco-IOS-Command-CheatSheets/router_commands.md

 There are five class groups in which IPv4 addresses are segmented: A, B, C, D, and E.
 :bulb: Classes D and E are reserved groups.
 - Class D addresses are **multicast groups**
-- Class E addresses are reserver for research purposes
+- Class E addresses are reserved for research purposes

 Class|Range (**first octet**)
 ---|---